Back Pain causes and treatment

 Back pain is likely to be experienced by most people at sometime or the other in their lives.
 It can generally be treated at home and the symptoms disappear within 72 hours while total relief may occur in a few days.
 Some of these treatments are:

-• OTC Medicines
+- OTC Medicines

 Generally, non-steroid anti-inflammatory drugs (NSAID)to ease back pain are used for back pain.
 Aspirin or ibuprofen relieves inflammation, stiffness and any swelling.
-However, even OTC drugs have side effects in larger doses and a physician should be consulted before taking these medicines.
+However, even OTC drugs have side effects in larger doses and a physician should be consulted before taking these medicines. - Hot and Cold Therapy

 Cold compresses (cryotherapy) on the affected area can soothe sore and inflamed muscles.
 Ice should not be applied directly but only after packing it in a cloth/towel.
 Hot compresses (thermotherapy) can be used after cold compresses after a gap of 2 days.
 Each application should last not more than 20 minutes at a time.
-These compresses can be used till symptoms last.
+These compresses can be used till symptoms last. - Heat treatment can be given by using a heat lamp or heating pad after 2-3 days of cold compresses.
+This helps in relieving tight muscles.
+There is no scientific proof for this treatment but invariably these provide relief from pain and help in improving mobility.

-• Physiotherapy / Physical Activity
+- Physiotherapy / Physical Activity

 Taking up light activities helps but care needs to be taken to stop any movement in case of difficulty or muscle pain.
 A physiotherapist or a physician can advise about specific activities to gradually exercise the inflamed muscles.
 Bed rest for more than 2 days is counterproductive and gradually swimming, walking stretching etc. can be started.